-There are two types of hysteroscopy, which gives your gynecologist access to your uterus: a diagnostic hysteroscopy and an operative hysteroscopy.
+Hysteroscopy is a procedure that allows your gynecologist to look inside your uterus and diagnose and treat causes of abnormal bleeding.
+There are two types of hysteroscopy: a diagnostic hysteroscopy and an operative hysteroscopy.
 With a hysteroscopy ablation treatment or a hysteroscopy polypectomy, your doctor can remove growths from your uterine lining.
-He may just need to do a hysteroscopy biopsy to take a small tissue sample.
-Regardless of the procedure, side effects are rare.
+Or he or she may just need to do a hysteroscopy biopsy to take a small tissue sample.

-A hysteroscopy is a procedure your doctor may recommend to diagnose or treat conditions that affect your uterus.
-Your Forest Hills, New York gynecologist uses a long, thin, lighted telescope-like instrument — a hysteroscope — to observe changes inside of your uterus.
+During a diagnostic hysteroscopy your New York gynecologist uses a long, thin, lighted telescope-like instrument — a hysteroscope — to observe changes inside your uterus.
 This is called a diagnostic hysteroscopy.

 If you need treatment for polyps, your doctor can do a hysteroscopy polypectomy.
-If he needs to remove uterine fibroids, he can perform a hysteroscopy ablation procedure.
+If heavy bleding caused by uterine fibroids is an issue, he can perform a hysteroscopy ablation procedure.
 Both use the same tool, and all hysteroscopy procedures are usually performed right in the office of your gynecologist in Queens, NYC.

 Hysteroscopy vs. Laparoscopy

-While both laparoscopy and hysteroscopy can be used to treat similar symptoms, differences exist between them.
+While both laparoscopy and hysteroscopy can be used to treat similar symptoms, there are differences between the two procedures.
 Unlike laparoscopy, hysteroscopy is performed without any incisions.
 During a hysteroscopy, the instrument is inserted into your uterus through your vagina and past your cervix.

-Hysteroscopy allows your doctor to observe inside your uterus.
+Hysteroscopy allows your doctor to see inside your uterus.
 A top OB/GYN in Queens, NYC can use laparoscopy to examine both the inside and outside of your uterus, including your ovaries and fallopian tubes.
-Sometimes, your doctor performs both: a laparoscopy/hysteroscopy combination.
+Sometimes, your doctor performs a laparoscopy/hysteroscopy combination.

 Diagnosing uterine abnormalities based on reported symptoms alone can be challenging, since symptoms of different conditions can be similar.
 Seeing inside your uterus via hysteroscopy helps your doctor make a definitive diagnosis.
 Your doctor may recommend a diagnostic hysteroscopy if you have: